Skip to Content

 Damaged leaves are a problem with Anthurium Veitchii.

-Leaves get damaged easily and when touching other objects or plants often get damaged and will show little cracks or deformations.
+Leaves get damaged easily, and when touching other objects or plants often get damaged and will show little cracks or deformations.

 A different reason for damaged leaves can be humidity.
-The lack of sufficient humidity of at least 60% and above often leads to leaf damage.
+The lack of sufficient humidity at least 60% and above often leads to leaf damage.

-The reason is that the leaves do not properly emerge from the cataphyll. it almost is like a dry birth.
+The reason is that the leaves do not properly emerge from the cataphyll.
+It is almost like a dry birth.

 So what you can learn from this is to leave new leaves alone, have sufficient humidity, and make sure they are not touching anything else until they are hardened off.